natewatson999/udp-hub/README.md

 * client: This is for simple 1-time requests with simple 1-time responses.
 It's kind of like the get function in the http module, except it's more callback oriented.
 * receiver: This is meant to be as close as feasable to the way dgram lets the developer make clients.
 It's meant for cases where there may be more than one outward-bound transmission and/or more than one response.
 * broadcaster: This is for sending broadcasts.
+* socket: These are as close as possible to the sockets the dgram module provides.
+This has almost all of the same functions as the dgram module.
 * Some utility functions for dealing with IP addresses.

 ## Installation Instructions